 In accordance with the regulations of the Government of Ontario, certain categories of students who are neither Canadian citizens nor permanent residents of Canada are charged higher academic fees.
-Refer to the Student Accounts Office website at www.fees.utoronto.ca for details.
+Refer to the Office of Student Accounts website for further details.